spindlerm/Ansible/README.md

-To prep clean pie OS
+To prep clean pie OS, override all settings in th eansible.cfg

+Note:

+The --user is the admin account created during inital setup of the pie

-ansible-playbook --ask-become-pass bootstrap.yml
+ansible-playbook --user admin --ask-pass --become-user root  --ask-become-pass bootstrap.yml

 To install everything else, after initial prep